Decline in insect populations: Reduction of pesticide-use

 Beyond halting habitat loss and fragmentation and limiting climate change, reducing pesticide use is required for preserving insect populations.
 Pesticides have been found far from their application source and legislatively mandated elimination of cosmetic pesticide use, as well as general reductions of pesticide use, could greatly benefit insects.
 Organic food/farming-related measures can be solutions.

-Gardening and education
+However, some scientists warned that excessive focus on reducing pesticide use could be counterproductive as pests already cause a 35 percent yield loss in crops, which can rise to 70 percent if pesticides are not used.
+If the yield loss was compensated for by expanding agricultural land with deforestation and other habitat destruction, it could exacerbate insect decline.